SpectrumQT/WWMI-TOOLS/guides/modder_guide.md

     * Adds comments to the code in mod.ini.
 May be useful if you want to get idea about what's going on.
 5. Remove Temp Object:
     * Uncheck to keep temporary object built from copies of all objects of all components used for export.
 Primary usecase is WWMI Tools debugging.

+<h2>How To Update WWMI 1.0 Mod to 1.1</h2>

+The WuWa 1.1 update has introduced huge changes into the rendering pipeline and 3d assets, to update mods that were made for 1.0 please follow the steps below:
+1. Make a new frame dump of modded object (with mod disabled!) and extract it again.
+2. Import newly extracted object into Blender (use default Merged Skeleton setting)
+3. Make changed Vertex Groups ids in your custom mesh match ones of new import (you may use [Weight Match Blender Addon](https://gamebanana.com/tools/15699) to speed up the process)
+4. Export your updated custom model as new mod into new folder (use default Merged Skeleton setting).
+5. Check textures one by one and move the ones you've edited from old to new mod folder.